 Threat modeling and slowdown

 Traditional threat modeling is struggling to find a place in application security today.
-The process thoroughly maps out complex diagrams detailing vulnerable points of attack in applications, but it requires the manual and time-consuming effort of experienced security experts.
-The modern organization wants to move faster, so anything that slows it down is being replaced, and sometimes, skipped entirely.
+The process thoroughly maps out complex diagrams detailing vulnerable points of attack in applications, but it requires the manual and time-consuming effort of scarce security experts.
+Modern organizations want to move faster, so anything that slows it down is being replaced, and sometimes, skipped entirely.

 Addressing industry challenges

-Software security is a major challenge in today’s industry.
-As organizations move towards increasingly complex and distributed applications as well as Agile methodologies for faster release cycles, strong security practices become even more important.
+Software security is a major challenge these days.
+As organizations move toward increasingly complex and distributed applications as well as agile methodologies for faster release cycles, strong security practices become even more important.

-While some organizations choose to accept the risk of skipping threat modeling, we can’t ignore its benefits to security.
-The various approaches to threat modeling offer security advantages, such as identifying risk, cultivating a security mindset, and protecting investments.
+While some organizations choose to accept the risk of skipping threat modeling, you can’t ignore its benefits to security.
+Threat modeling offers many security benefits, such as identifying threats, mitigating risks, and building a security culture.
 Consider how New York’s Cyber Command (NYC3) was able to block over 500 intrusion attempts within four months of integrating threat modeling into its security practices.

-With background knowledge of your application’s architecture, this threat modeling process only takes a few minutes to complete: once you have completed the questionnaire and on-boarded your application to SD Elements, the results are delivered to you directly.
-SD Elements will return a full list of actionable procedures to mitigate threats that could affect your application, as well as relevant training instructions so that your developers can respond appropriately.
+With detailed knowledge of your applications' architecture, this threat modeling process only takes a few minutes to complete; once you have completed the questionnaire and on-boarded your application.
+Your teams receive a full list of actionable tasks to mitigate threats that could affect your applications, as well as relevant just-in-time training instructions so that your developers can respond appropriately.